 - Keep journals of training and tutoring sessions: include a summary of events, thoughts/reflections about what happened and links to course material.
 Meet with the instructor to discuss the S.H.I.N.E. service-learning experience.

 * Requirements for courses are ultimately defined by their respective instructors.

 Tutors are expected to focus on two areas: understanding and passing the citizenship test, and conversational English.
 Each shift is two hours long, and punctuality is important.
 Prior to the beginning of their shift, tutors must inform their shift coordinator if they will be absent/late.

-Each tutor is required to complete a minimum of 20 tutorial hours and five training/reflection hours by the end of the program’s 10-week period.
-After completing SHINE’s Orientation, you will sign up for one tutorial shift that you will commit to for the duration of the program (September 15, 2018 – November 17, 2018).
-Tutorial shifts are listed below.
+Each tutor is required to complete a minimum of 14 tutorial hours and all scheduled training/reflection hours by the end of the program’s 10-weeks.
+At S.H.I.N.E.’s Orientation & On-Site Training, you will confirm your tutorial shift, which you’ll commit to for the duration of the program (September 22 to November 13, 2021).

-The table below reflects SHINE’s usual shift schedule.
-However, for Fall 2018 only, the following changes apply:
+The table below reflects S.H.I.N.E.’s usual shift schedule.

-Please come to SHINE’s Orientation ready with your first & second choice for a tutorial shift and $5 for a field book.
-Sign-up is on a first-come, first-served basis.
-Thus, we do not guarantee that you will get your first choice.
+Please register for S.H.I.N.E. (see training link) and come to S.H.I.N.E.’s Orientation ready with your campus’ service-learning registration paperwork, your first & second choice for a tutorial shift and $5 for a field book.
+Sign-up is on a first-come, first-served basis and we do not guarantee you will get your first choice.